Medicare is Crazy Complicated, Right?!

-Both Medicare Part A and Part B is essentially your health coverage outside of your inpatient hospital fees.
+Medicare Part B is considered your outpatient coverage.
 Part B is vital to you, as it is your Medicare coverage for both medically necessary and preventative services.
-When you receive medical services outside of the hospital- often even inside the hospital- Medicare Part B is in charge of covering these services.
+When you receive medical services outside of the hospital, and often even inside the hospital, Medicare Part B is in charge of covering these services.

 Unlike Medicare Part A, there is a monthly premium to enroll in Medicare Part B. The amount of this premium is set by Social Security and can change on a yearly basis.
 In 2021, the standard Part B premium is $148.50 per month.
 However, your Medicare Part B premium can actually increase based on your tax bracket.
 The increased amount you may pay for your Medicare Part B premium is referred to as your Income Related Monthly Adjusted Amount (IRMAA) and is based on your Modified Adjusted Gross Income (MAGI).

 Not only does Medicare Part B have a monthly premium, it also has an annual deductible and coinsurances.
 The Medicare Part B annual deductible in 2021 is $203.
 Once you have met your Part B annual deductible, your Medicare Part B coverage is now at an 80/20 split, where Medicare Part B covers 80% of medically necessary services, leaving you responsible for 20%.
 Unfortunately, that 20% has no stop to it!
-Just like with Medicare Part A, it is essential to enroll in something like a Medicare Supplement plan to limit these costs, which will be discussed further down below.
+Just like with Medicare Part A, it is essential to enroll in something like a Medicare Supplement plan to limit these costs.

-You do need to sign up for Part B when you are ready to enter Medicare.
+When you are ready to enroll into Medicare, you will need to submit an application for Medicare Part B, whether you are turning 65 or retiring after age 65.
 A lot of people get confused by this because you need to contact Social Security to sign up for Medicare.
-The good news is most people can do it online by visiting here.
+The good news is most people can complete the application online by visiting here.

-For a more straightforward look at Medicare Part B:
+For a more straightforward look at Medicare Part B coverage: